r-pufky/docs/source/printing/brother-mfcl2750dw/config.rst

   being used. **Always** set non-default passwords and enforce restrictions on the device as well as firewall rules.

-  It is assumed that the printer is on an isolated VLAN with no SNMP services with all Wifi disabled.
+  It is assumed that the printer is on an isolated VLAN with all Wifi disabled.

 Administrator
 *************